Portrait of Chris and Dan.

 White Font On Black Background

-The HTML Code for the text link just above, is..
+The HTML Code for the text link just above, which is a bookmarklet, is..

 <a href="javascript:(function(){var%20newSS,%20styles='*%20{%20background:%20black%20!%20important;%20color:%20#fff%20!important%20}%20:link,%20:link%20*%20{%20color:%20#9ef%20!important%20}%20:visited,%20:visited%20*%20{%20color:%20#e9f%20!important%20}';%20if(document.createStyleSheet)%20{%20document.createStyleSheet(&quot;javascript:'&quot;+styles+&quot;'&quot;);%20}%20else%20{%20newSS=document.createElement('link');%20newSS.rel='stylesheet';%20newSS.href='data:text/css,'+escape(styles);%20document.getElementsByTagName(&quot;head&quot;)[0].appendChild(newSS);%20}%20})();">White Font On Black Background</a>